goldsquid/squidfura-free/README.md

 This will spin up a proxy that gives you free anonymous access to RPC endpoints for popular blockchains at http://localhost:9296.

 Because it's anonymous it's slow.
 Rountrips take about 10-20 seconds.
-The proxy is build using cmix from https;//xx.network.
+The proxy is build using cMixx from [https://xx.network/](https://xx.network).

 ### Intallation